GRAYgoose124/BID/README.md

 * Visualization of the interpreter running
 * Compilation to Python and C (Including optimizations)
 * Tutorial Interface and step-by-step guide (BF Examples included)
-* Debugging features including breakpoints
+* More Debugging features
 * Add custom BF commands
-* Variable BF Interpreter support
+* Variable BF Interpreter support (default to reference: far-left init tape, 30k cells, etc)

 ## Information about the Source